lyokha/ngx-export-tools-extra/README.md

-Upon receiving a request with URI */bridge* at the main server, we are going to connect to the *source* with the same URI at the server with port equal to argument *arg_p*, and then stream its response body to a *sink* with URI */echo* via the proxy server *backend_proxy*.
+Upon receiving a request with URI */bridge* at the main server, we are going to connect to the *source* with the same URI at the server with port equal to argument *arg_p*, and then stream its response body to a *sink* with URI */echo* via proxy server *sink_proxy*.
 Using an internal Nginx proxy server for the sink end of the bridge is necessary if the sink end does not recognize chunked HTTP requests!
 Note also that *method* of the sink subrequest is always *POST* independently of whether or not and how exactly it was specified.